City-of-Helsinki/mlops-template/api/fifo_backups/README.md

-Storing input & output fifo queues here.
+Input & output fifo queues used for calculating prometheus metrics are stored here.
-By default, only stored in container tmpfs memory and destroyed when container is stopped, to avoid storing sensitive data by accident.
+By default overridden by a tmpfs memory of container to avoid persisting sensitive data.
+Edit compose.yml to change this.